 Amie Lund, Assistant Professor; Ph.D., University of New Mexico.
 The effects of environmental (air) pollutants on progression of cardiovascular disease and neurovascular blood brain barrier disruption.

 Ron Mittler, Professor; Ph.D., Rutgers University.
 Reactive oxygen metabolism and signaling; abiotic stress tolerance and stress combination; genes of unknown function; gene discovery.

 Pamela Padilla, Associate Professor; Ph.D., University of New Mexico.
 How organisms respond to and survive environmental stress.

-Aaron P. Roberts, Assistant Professor; Ph.D., Miami University.
+Aaron P. Roberts, Associate Professor; Ph.D., Miami University.
 Environmental toxicology.